-Learning intuitive physics [Battaglia et al., 2013] are one of the first to consider 'intuitive' physical reasoning; their aim is to answer simple qualitative questions related to rigid body processes, such as determining whether a certain tower of blocks is likely to fall or not.
+Learning intuitive physics.
+Battaglia et al. (2013) are one of the first to consider 'intuitive' physical reasoning; their aim is to answer simple qualitative questions related to rigid body processes, such as determining whether a certain tower of blocks is likely to fall or not.
 They approach the problem by using a sophisticated physics engine that incorporates all required knowledge about Newtonian physics a-priori.
-More recently, [Mottaghi et al., 2016] used static images and a graphics rendering engine (Blender) to predict motion and forces from a single RGB image.
-Motivated by the recent success of deep learning for image analysis (e.g., [Krizhevsky et al., 2012]), they trained a convolutional neural network to predict such quantities and used it to produce a "most likely motion," rendering it using a traditional computer graphics pipeline.
-With a similar motivation, [Lerer et al., 2016] and [Li et al., 2017] also applied deep networks to predict the stability of towers of blocks purely from images.
+More recently, Mottaghi et al. (2016) used static images and a graphics rendering engine (Blender) to predict motion and forces from a single RGB image.
+Motivated by the recent success of deep learning for image analysis (e.g., Krizhevsky et al. (2012)), they trained a convolutional neural network to predict such quantities and used it to produce a "most likely motion," rendering it using a traditional computer graphics pipeline.
+With a similar motivation, Lerer et al. (2016) and Li et al. (2017) also applied deep networks to predict the stability of towers of blocks purely from images.
 These approaches demonstrated that such networks can not only predict instability, but also pinpoint the source of such instability, if any.
-Other approaches such as [Agrawal et al., 2016] or [Denil et al., 2016] have attempted to learn intuitive physics of objects through manipulation; however, their models did not aim to capture the underlying dynamics of the systems.
+Other approaches such as Agrawal et al. (2016) or Denil et al. (2016) have attempted to learn intuitive physics of objects through manipulation; however, their models did not aim to capture the underlying dynamics of the systems.

-Learning physics The work by [Wu et al., 2015] and its extension [Wu et al., 2016] propose methods to learn physical properties of scenes and objects.
-[Wu et al., 2015] use an MCMC-sampling based approach that assumes complete knowledge of the physical equations necessary to estimate physical parameters.
-In [Wu et al., 2016], a deep learning based approach was used instead of MCMC, albeit still explicitly encoding physics in a simulator.
-Physical laws were also explicitly incorporated in the model by [Stewart and Ermon, 2017] to predict the movement of a pillow from unlabelled data.
+Learning physics.
+The work by Wu et al. (2015) and its extension Wu et al. (2016) propose methods to learn physical properties of scenes and objects.
+Wu et al. (2015) use an MCMC-sampling based approach that assumes complete knowledge of the physical equations necessary to estimate physical parameters.
+In Wu et al. (2016), a deep learning based approach was used instead of MCMC, albeit still explicitly encoding physics in a simulator.
+Physical laws were also explicitly incorporated in the model by Stewart and Ermon (2017) to predict the movement of a pillow from unlabelled data.
 Their method was, however, only applied to a fixed small number of future frames.
+Work of Yu et al. (2016) proposing a high fidelity dataset for planar pushing reveals that what might be thought of as a simple task, to push an unknown object to a desired position, remains a challenging task in robotics, and is generally better explained by stochastic models than by estimating and modelling the physical world.

-The research performed by [Battaglia et al., 2016] and [Chang et al., 2017] focused on dynamics and attempted to partially substitute the physics engine with a neural network that captures a selection of relevant physical laws.
+The research performed by Battaglia et al. (2016) and Chang et al. (2017) focused on dynamics and attempted to partially substitute the physics engine with a neural network that captures a selection of relevant physical laws.
 Both approaches were able to use such networks to accurately predict updates for the physical state of the world.
-Although results are plausible and promising, [Chang et al., 2017] suggest that long-term predictions remain difficult.
+Although results are plausible and promising, Chang et al. (2017) suggest that long-term predictions remain difficult.
 Furthermore, in both approaches, their neural networks only predict instantaneous updates of physical parameters that are then explicitly integrated.
 In contrast, in this work propagation is implicit and applies a recurrent neural network architecture to an implicit representation of the world.